mcidclan/cloud-of-voxels/README.md

 <br/>

-With the given voxelmodels.cpp compiled, launch the program with the
+With the given voxelmodels.cpp, once compiled, you can test the program with:

-following: ./bin/cov.exe nomotion nologs stepx2 w:1024 h:576 o:1024 z:-370 r:370
+./bin/cov no-motion no-logs step:4 w:1024 h:576 o-size:1024 z:-370 ray:370 fps:8

 Enjoy!